|

 Basic advice

-referring to the Australian and New Zealand Army Corps army formation,
+referring to the Australian and New Zealand Army Corps as an

-ie the corps itself, in which case use ANZAC.
+ie to the corps itself, in which case use

 refers to "Anzac Day", not "ANZAC Day" - see